puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

 ```

 Add a second node definition block for your database role.
 We only have one
-database node, but using a regular expression here as well will make it easy
+database node, but using a regular expression here will make it easy
 to scale in the future.

 ```puppet